 Excursion with the reindeer sled in the countryside

-Visit a Sami village and enjoy a one-hour-drive with the reindeer sled in the wintry countryside.
-We offer this unique and unforgettable experience on Tuesdays and Thursdays from January 14 to March 31, 2021.
+Visit a Sami village and enjoy a one-hour-drive with the reindeer sled in the wintery countryside.
+We offer this unique and unforgettable experience on Tuesdays and Thursdays from January 17 to March 31, 2023.
+During this time the ice on the river is thick and safe and there is enough snow to drive on the moors.

 Skiing and reindeer sledding used to be the only way of transportation in Lapland in the wintertime, before the building of roads and the railway in the 20th century.
 The highlight of this tour is the one-hour ride with the reindeer sled through the snowy forest and on the frozen moors close to the mountain range.
 It's an unforgettable adventure to steer the reindeer through the snow in this magnificent landscape.
 After the ride it’s time to relax and enjoy your lunch with ecological, smoked and fried reindeer meat (suovas) and bread, sitting on soft reindeer hides in the lávvu.
 You will have the opportunity to ask questions and listen to stories as we relax around the fire.